In this article, we're going to show you how you can create video tutorials to boost the value of your brandable content.

-Video is also a great add-on to any brandable, PLR content or written training program.
+Video is a great add-on to any brandable, PLR content or written training program.
 It gives people another way to learn, especially for those who are more visual.

 One quick way to get ideas for these demo-type videos is to take information from your existing content and create video tutorials to illustrate tasks for your customers.

-In the video below, I show you a couple examples of how you can create tutorials that will help people implement what you're teaching in a course.
+In the video below, I show you a couple of examples of how you can create tutorials that will help people implement what you're teaching in a course.
 The examples in my demo come from tasks in our Quiz Building for Marketers program that would benefit from video tutorials.

 The basic steps I cover in the video are:

 Step 1: Pick one topic from a report or course book

 Focus on one small task at a time.
 Your demo videos should be short – preferably no longer than 5 to 7 minutes.